Alpha-VLLM/LLaMA2-Accessory/docs/faq.md

 creating `MetaModel`.

 `llama_config` is expected to be a list of strings, specifying the paths to the `*.json` configuration files.
-The most commonly used configufation files are those defining model sizes (7B, 13B, 65B, *etc.*), **which are officially provided by Meta and named `params.json`**.
+The most commonly used configuration files are those defining model sizes (7B, 13B, 65B, *etc.*), **which are officially provided by Meta and named `params.json`**.
 For example, the configuration file for 13B llama is provided at `https://huggingface.co/meta-llama/Llama-2-13b/blob/main/params.json`.
 So generally when you want to change the model from `7B` to `13B` while leaving other things consistent, you can simply change `llama_config` from